yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

   end;

   ------------------------------------------------------------------------------
-  -- Basic demonstration of inequaliy when the geom. properties of -- the two arrays are identical.
+  -- Basic demonstration of inequality when the geometric properties of -- the two arrays are identical.
   -- When the first difference is encountered in row-major order, the comparison -- is made.
 Other differences are irrelevant.